sidx/url_info/README.md

 Django application to get information about shortened urls and otherwise
 Installation:
-Copy all files into django directory install beautifuSoup: pip install beautifulsoup4
+Copy all files into django directory install beautifulSoup:
+`pip install beautifulsoup4`